Aracelikyne/Aracelikyne/README.md

   <img src="https://media.giphy.com/media/HscDLzkO8EOTmgkhQP/giphy.gif" width="200"/>
 </div>

-I'm Araceli Kyne and I'm a backend Developer!
-I currently have experience with Java
+I'm Araceli Kyne and I'm a Backend Developer!
+I currently have experience with Java, but starting to dive into React and HTML.

 - 🌱 I’m currently learning AWS and Lambda, as well as HTML and CSS
 - 📫 How to reach me: email: aracelikyne@gmail.com or through the LinkedIn button below